Optimization of Tree Ensembles: Proofs

 \subsection{Proof of Proposition~\ref{prop:relaxationstrength}}

-To prove the proposition, we will show that the optimal solution $(\xb,\yb)$ of the relaxation of problem~\eqref{prob:TEOMIO} is a feasible solution of the relaxation of the standard linearization problem~\eqref{prob:TEOLinearized}.
-Since the objective functions of problems~\eqref{prob:TEOMIO} and \eqref{prob:TEOLinearized} are the same, it will follow that the objective of $(\xb,\yb)$, which is $Z^*_{LO}$, is less than or equal to $Z^*_{LO,StdLin}$, which is the optimal objective value of problem~\eqref{prob:TEOLinearized}.
+To prove the proposition, we will show that any optimal solution $(\xb,\yb)$ of the relaxation of \problemeqref{prob:TEOMIO} is a feasible solution of the relaxation of the standard linearization problem~\eqref{prob:TEOLinearized}.
+Since the objective functions of problems~\eqref{prob:TEOMIO} and \eqref{prob:TEOLinearized} are the same, it will follow that the objective of $(\xb,\yb)$, which is $Z^*_{LO}$, is less than or equal to $Z^*_{LO,StdLin}$, which is the optimal objective value of the relaxation of \problemeqref{prob:TEOLinearized}.

-Let $(\xb,\yb)$ be the optimal solution of the relaxation of problem~\eqref{prob:TEOMIO}.
-To show it is feasible for the relaxation of problem~\eqref{prob:TEOLinearized}, we need to show that it satisfies the constraints of that formulation.
-We only need to show that constraints~\eqref{prob:TEOLinearized_left} -- \eqref{prob:TEOLinearized_lower} are satisfied, since the other constraints of problem~\eqref{prob:TEOLinearized} are the same as in problem~\eqref{prob:TEOMIO}.
+Let $(\xb,\yb)$ be an optimal solution of the relaxation of problem~\eqref{prob:TEOMIO}.
+To show it is feasible for the relaxation of \problemeqref{prob:TEOLinearized}, we need to show that it satisfies the constraints of that formulation.
+We only need to show that constraints~\eqref{prob:TEOLinearized_left} -- \eqref{prob:TEOLinearized_lower} are satisfied, since the other constraints of \problemeqref{prob:TEOLinearized} are the same as in \problemeqref{prob:TEOMIO}.

 To verify constraint~\eqref{prob:TEOLinearized_left}, observe that $(\xb,\yb)$ satisfies constraint~\eqref{prob:TEOMIO_left}.
 For any $t \in \{1,\dots,T\}$, $\ell \in \leaves(t)$ and $s \in \leftsplits(\ell)$, we have